mozilla/gecko-dev/devtools/docs/contributor/contributing/eslint.md

 # Using ESLint in DevTools
 <!--TODO paths, executables and everything here should be reviewed when we go to GitHub-->

 The main rule set is in `devtools/.eslintrc`.
-It is meant to be used with ESLint 3.5.0.

-Note that the file `.eslintignore` at the root of the repository contains a list of paths to ignore.
-This is because a lot of the code isn't ESLint compliant yet.
-We're in the process of making code free of ESLint warnings and errors, but this takes time.
-In the meantime, make sure the file or folder you are running ESLint on isn't ignored.

 ## Installing